Andropogon virginicus (Native)

 Habitat: wet meadows, transition areas; poor soils

 Wildlife value: This plant is a larval host for butterflies, including Common Wood-Nymph (Cercyonis pegala) larvae and various Skipper larvae.
 Adult Common Wood-Nymph butterflies feed on rotting fruit and flower nectar.
+Small birds utilize the seed in winter when other food supplies are limited.
+Broomsedge bluestem provides cover for ground nesting birds such as quail and turkeys.

 Notes: grows in tufts; reddish-tan fall color; reddish-brown flowers